angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 ## 2.)
 Timers/Intervals

-We can follow a similar approach when it comes to intervals.
+We can follow a similar approach when it comes to intervals using the [`interval` function](https://rxjs-dev.firebaseapp.com/api/index/interval).
 A specific use case could be a polling scenario where you want to dispatch an action every `n` seconds.
 Look at how slick we can go for this with an effect:

 ```ts
 import { interval } from 'rxjs';